 ◘ Example: 542 U.S. 1

 ◘ Example: 124 S. Ct.
 2301

 ● 542 U.S. 1 is a U.S. Supreme court case.
 It is printed in

-volume 542 of United States Reports .
-Page 1 is the first
+volume 542 of United States Reports.
+Page 1 in the book

 ● TIP: All the above citations are for the same case, but printed